GHROTIC/retrofilm-theme-magicx-dawn/README.md

 # **<p align=center>RetroFilm Theme</p>**

-*<p align=center> Image pack for the Dawn Launcher on the MagicX Zero 28.
-The default themes included on the Zero28 tend to be very dark and cover a large majority of the art.
+*<p align=center> Image pack for the Dawn Launcher used on the MagicX Zero 28.
+The default themes included on the Zero 28 tend to be very dark and cover a large majority of the art.
 Due to this I wanted to add an image pack that was a lot more clear and clean.</p>*

 <br>